-Ibrahim Adil Shah was shown as a musician in few other paintings available in the Naprstck Museum, Prague, and the Goenka Collection, Calcutta.
+The art of painting carried with it the influence and essence of the culture it represented.
+The art of painting widespread in other parts of India were very much influenced.
+Ibrahim Adil Shah was shown as a musician in few other paintings available in the Naprstck Museum, Prague, and the Goenka Collection, Kolkata.
 Although the Mughal School of painting and the Deccani School of painting developed the naturalism due to European influence, yet there was a difference between the two.
 The Mughal school paintings were more dazzling in technique whereas the Bijapur or the Deccani School of painting represented more naturalism due to imaginative composition and poetic content.

-Some other Deccani paintings of that period include the paintings of an "Elephant", "Ayogjni", "Saints", "Elephant fights", "Sparrows", "Falcons" etc. These paintings have a distinct quality of their own in the very unconventional composition.
-The rich landscape mysterious atmosphere, gem-like colouring, lavish use of gold, exquisite finish, profusion of large plants, flowering shrubs, and typical Dakhni castles in the background and above all, the sweeping decorative rhythm that is of Bijapur origin are quite visible in them.
+Deccani School of Painting’s style is a perceptive, highly integrated merge of indigenous and foreign art forms.
+The Vijaynagar painting’s similarity is seen in the lengthened figures while the floral backgrounds with a general use of landscape shows Persian influence.
+Deccani colours are rich and luminous, and much use is made of gold and white.
+For the most part of the colour of Deccani paintings are Islamic, Turkish and Persian tradition particularly the arabesques, but those are surmount by a pure Deccani part of undergrowth.
+These paintings have a distinct quality of their own in the very unconventional composition.
+The rich landscape mysterious atmosphere, gem-like colouring, lavish use of gold, exquisite finish, profusion of large plants, flowering shrubs and typical Dakhni castles in the background and above all, the sweeping decorative rhythm that is of Bijapur origin are quite visible in them.